FULL-STACK VALIDATED H100 · A100 · B200 · W7900 · MI300X 14 Models · 7 Families Asymmetric K16/V8

 Caveat — advanced inference techniques

 These projections assume dense attention.
 Speculative decoding reduces full KV reads per generated token but does not reduce the instantaneous bandwidth of the verification kernel.
 At realistic acceptance rates (k=2–4), required bandwidth at T=128K is still 2.5–25 TB/s, exceeding NVLink by 3–28×.
-Sparse attention (MoBA, sliding window) could reduce per-step traffic — quantifying that interaction remains future work.
+Sparse attention (sliding window) could reduce per-step traffic — quantifying that interaction remains future work.

 Systems like DualPath, LMCache, and CXL-SpecKV convert the tiering constraint from instantaneous bandwidth to a scheduling problem via pipelined transfers.